Stock market today: Wall Street hangs near records as it closes another winning week

 In the bond market, Treasury yields were inching higher, but movements were calmer than earlier in the month when they were jumping as traders forcefully pushed out their forecasts for rate cuts.

-In stock markets abroad, indexes were moving modestly and mixed in Europe.
+In stock markets abroad, indexes were modestly lower and mixed in Europe.
 In Asia, several markets were shut for the Lunar New Year holiday.

 Tokyo’s Nikkei 225 edged up by 0.1% after touching a 34-year high earlier in the day.